-The public transit in Santa Cruz is reliable, services most areas around the city, and is fairly affordable.
-Although it’s easier to have a car to get places quickly and to more obscure hiking spots, public transit is a good option to get around if you’re staying in downtown Santa Cruz.
+- The public transit in Santa Cruz is reliable, services most areas around the city, and is fairly affordable – Although it’s easier to have a car to get places quickly and to more obscure hiking spots, public transit is a good option to get around the city, especially if you’re staying in downtown Santa Cruz.

-There’s now Uber in Santa Cruz if you prefer to get around the city that way and you don’t have a car!
-Last time I took an Uber in the city, the car was decked out in huge Christmas lights and the driver was bitching about politics the whole time – aka living up to Santa Cruz cliches!
+- There’s now Uber in Santa Cruz – if you prefer to get around the city via rideshare and you don’t have a car!
+The last time I took an Uber in the city, the car was decked out in huge Christmas lights and the driver was bitching about politics the whole time – aka living up to Santa Cruz cliches!

-Santa Cruz is known for its healthy take on a lot of cuisines, especially Mexican!
-Go with the flow and enjoy the hippie vibes in a lot of the restaurants you'll find in Santa Cruz.
+- Santa Cruz is known for its healthy take on a lot of cuisines – especially Mexican!
+Go with the flow and enjoy the hippie vibes in a lot of the restaurants in Santa Cruz.
 There has never been a better time to try delicious vegan cuisine than in Santa Cruz.

 Where to Stay in Santa Cruz

-Because of its resort and summer vacation destination-nature, Santa Cruz isn’t the cheapest in terms of accommodation.
-With that said, you can still find a variety of prices for Santa Cruz hotels.
-These are my top picks for each budget!
+Because of its resort and summer vacation destination nature, Santa Cruz isn’t the cheapest in terms of accommodation.
+With that said, you can still find a variety of prices at Santa Cruz hotels.
+These are my top picks for places to stay in Santa Cruz for each budget!

 BEST PLACES TO CAMP

 If you want to save money and reconnect with the amazing nature to be found near the city, these are the best campsites in Santa Cruz County.
 Make sure to book a month or more in advance to guarantee a campsite, especially in the summer.